pobzeb/ironman/README.md

 Currently using OpenGL 1.0 (because that's what I know at the moment) for all graphics.

+Current Features:
+ - Press the volume down key to capture the current image.
+ - Displays current time and date.

 See ToDoList.md for upcoming features.

 ----------